jncraton/elementary-computer-science-cpsc1030/lectures/14-systems.md

 - They are connected and work together
 - Each part plays a critical role in the whole system

-## Exercise

-Name one internal and one external part of a tablet computer, and briefly describe what each part does.

 ## Why Systems Fail

-- Sometimes a computer doesn't work right
+- Sometimes a computer doesn't work properly
 - This is often a problem with either hardware or software
 - We need to figure out which one is causing the issue